dvishchu/labent-1497/docs/source/task_01.rst

 Step 2: Configure NVE interface
 *******************************

 Next, we have to configure network virtualization endpoint (NVE) interface.
-The NVE interface is logical interface where encapsulation and decapsulation of traffic happens for VXLAN traffic.
+The NVE interface is a logical interface where encapsulation and decapsulation of traffic happens for VXLAN traffic.

 Specified replication type defined on NVE interface have to match replication type on EVI instance.
 In case of multicast based replication (static), we have to define multicast group which will be used for flooding of BUM traffic.
-In case of unicast based replication (ingress), this is not needed since BGP control plane will built list of leafs where BUM traffic have to be replicated via unicast.
+In case of unicast based replication (ingress), this is not needed since BGP control plane will build the list of leafs where BUM traffic have to be replicated via unicast.

-In this topology, we are using Loopback 0 for underlaying routing and Loopback 1 as source for VXLAN tunnel.
+In this topology, we are using Loopback 0 for underlay routing and Loopback 1 as a source of VXLAN tunnel.
 Therefore, we will specify Loopback 1 as source for NVE interface.
 Loopback 1 should be seen as next-hop for EVPN routes.

 L1/L2/L3 nodes